 What should Sally have done?

-Under the Public Service Act 2008 and the Code of Conduct, Sally has a responsibility to declare in full, any interest that conflicts or may conflict with the performance of her duties.
+Under the Public Sector Act 2022 and the Code of Conduct, Sally has a responsibility to declare in full, any interest that conflicts or may conflict with the performance of her duties.
 As a SO Director with delegated decision maker responsibilities, Sally has a duty to inform herself of her obligations in relation to both recruitment processes and dealing with and disclosing conflicts of interest.

 Sally should have declared her relationship with John to her supervisor, who is the delegate to receive and consider any conflicts of interest for her role.
 The delegate would then have been able to further discuss the matter with Sally and decide a course of action in the public interest, such as assigning a different delegate for the appointment decision.